SebastianJedrak/droplo-recruitment-task/README.md

 ### Install Dependencies

-After cloning the repository and nabigating to the project folder, install the dependencies using the following command:
+After cloning the repository and navigating to the project folder, install the dependencies using the following command:

 ```bash
 npm install --legacy-peer-deps